mukilar/Ghost-Hunting-Finding-a-Botnet-in-NetFlow-Traffic/README.md

 ### Data Source: https://mcfp.felk.cvut.cz/publicDatasets/CTU-Malware-Capture-Botnet-54/

 https://www.stratosphereips.org/datasets-ctu13

-The second link provides an overview of the Czech Technical University dataset 13 (CTU-13), of which we are examining one part (CTU-Malware-Capture-Botnet-54).
+This second link provides an overview of the Czech Technical University dataset 13 (CTU-13), of which we are examining one part (CTU-Malware-Capture-Botnet-54).